strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 ### Replicating topics for high availability

-When you configure topics, the number of partitions, minimum number of in-sync replicas and partition replication factor are typically set at the topic level.
+When you configure topics, the number of partitions, minimum number of in-sync replicas, and partition replication factor are typically set at the topic level.
 You can use [Strimzi's `KafkaTopic`](https://strimzi.io/docs/operators/latest/using.html#proc-configuring-kafka-topic-str) to do this.
 You can also set these properties at the broker level too.
 In which case, the defaults are applied to topics that do not have these properties set explicitly, including automatically-created topics.